shireesh20/CMPE-283-VirtualTechnologies_Assignment-1/README.md

 Step-10.
 Run the command ```make```.
 If it errors with invalid kernel configuration, then run ```make oldconfig```.
 Keep pressing enter to finish setting different options to default value.

 Step-11.
 Try to run make again.
 For us, as the linux version from git was matching with the linux version installed, make was successful.
+For us without kernel install, it was successful.
+However, we installed the kernel for next assignments.

 Step-12.
 In case, make fails again.
 This is because of version mismatch.
 In such case, run: